Seventy (album)

 Seventy is the thirtieth studio album by Australian musician Paul Kelly, released on 7 November 2025.
 The album's title refers to Kelly's age.
 Upon announcement in August 2025, Kelly said the album is his "most varied album yet".

+A deluxe version of the album is scheduled for 28 August 2026 featuring a new recording of the Hoagy Carmichael "Stardust".

 Singles

-"Rita Wrote a Letter" was released on 15 August 2025 as the album's lead single as is the sequel to Kelly's 1996 song, "How to Make Gravy".
+"Rita Wrote a Letter" was released on 15 August 2025 as the album's lead single and is the sequel to Kelly's 1996 song, "How to Make Gravy".
 Kelly said "I've been mulling over the idea of a sequel to 'How to Make Gravy' from Rita's point of view for quite some time.
 About five years ago I wrote down the words, 'Rita wrote a letter' and thought, 'There’s my title'."

 "The Body Keeps the Score", named after the book of the same name by Bessel van der Kolk, was released on 24 September 2025.
 At the time of its release, Kelly said in a statement: "It's an investigation into the complex effects of trauma, how it can become buried in our bodies.
 How it can surface unexpectedly and cause harm not only to the person who experienced the trauma but to those who love them.
 I carried the title with me ever since that drive until one day last year at Bill Miller's place, playing around with a tune, the words started to come out."

+"Tell Us a Story" (Full Length) was released on 21 November 2025.
+It combines both part A and part B.